 The plot has different scales for the x and y-dimension.
 If we decrease the scale in y-direction a little bit, you will realize the plot is actually close to flat.

 The plot is flat. i.e. it is more uniform.
 Therefore to generate an input to the activation function with a gaussian distribution of mean = 0 and σ=1σ=1, we need to take into the account of the number of inputs to the node.
-Hence we use the following formula for the variance:
+Hence, we use the following formula for the variance:

 2number of input−−−−−−−−−−−−−√2number of input